Skip to main content

 If any check fails, the evolution is rejected and the agent receives structured feedback explaining why, so it can refine its next attempt.

-The Merge Flow
+The Review Flow

 Next Steps